 Flea Markets in Maine #2: Portland Flea-For-All

 For those that like to head into one building to fulfill all shopping needs, whatever the weather, the Portland Flea-For-All is absolutely the place to go.
-Featuring three stories full of second hand goods with a great deal of antique and collectable items thrown into the mix, the Portland Flea-For-All is definitely a hard complex to leave empty handed.
+Featuring three stories full of second-hand goods with a great deal of antique and collectible items thrown into the mix, the Portland Flea-For-All is definitely a hard complex to leave empty-handed.

 On an average day, the Portland Flea-For-All overflows with old posters, antique chairs, military paraphernalia, vintage wall maps, furniture (much of which has been up-cycled), jewelry, clothing, photographs, and purses.
 It is easy to get lost in nostalgia while wandering through the floors of this antique store.

 Where: 585 Congress St, Portland, ME 04101, USA When: Friday, Saturdays and Sundays: 10:00 AM – 6:00 PM Web: portlandfleaforall.com